-You can start to feed birds at any time of the year.
+You can start to feed garden birds at any time of the year.
 It is easy to create a feeding station in your back garden, whether using a tree to hang bird feeders or, making or purchasing a bird table.
 There are many options available.

 When to feed garden birds